rwaraujo/rwaraujo/README.md

 - 👋 Hi, I’m @rwaraujo
-- 👀 I’m interested in java, python and data science
+- 👀 I’m interested in java and golang
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning golang
-- 💞️ I’m looking to collaborate on python projects
+- 💞️ I’m looking to collaborate on golang projects
 - 📫 How to reach me rwaraujo@gmail.com

 <!---